Lifestyle

 Battery technology improvements Range is increasing, charging is faster, costs are falling.
 The EVs of 2026 are meaningfully better than those of 2023.

-Charging infrastructure The network is expanding rapidly.
+Charging infrastructure The network is expanding rapidly, part of a broader pattern of tech infrastructure spending reshaping the physical landscape.
 Range anxiety is becoming less relevant as charging stations multiply.

 Vehicle-to-grid technology EVs are becoming distributed energy storage, helping stabilize grids with high renewable penetration.